 Today’s question is from Angela in Westminster who wants to know “What makes a Christmas concerto a Christmas concerto?”

-Hit play below to listen to this week’s Chapman Challenge on Arts Alive.
+Hit play below to listen to this week’s Chapman Challenge.

 Well, thank you for an interesting and seasonally appropriate question.